Lifestance-Labs/.github/profile/README.md

 ## 📱 What is it all about?

-[GymApp] is a modern, cross-platform mobile application designed for gym enthusiasts who want complete control over their training journey.
+Atlas is a modern, cross-platform mobile application designed for gym enthusiasts who want complete control over their training journey.
 Built with Kotlin Multiplatform, it delivers a native experience on both Android and iOS while maintaining a single, robust codebase.

 ### 🎯 Core Features